 Ontario advisory regarding Interprovincial travel

 The Ontario government recommends travel out of province should be limited to only essential purposes.
-Individuals and families who arrive or return to Ontario during the province-wide shutdown period should self-isolate for 14 days upon arrival.

 If you are travelling by air within Canada, you may be denied boarding if you show any COVID-19 symptoms.
 Additional provincial, territorial and local public health measures may be applied at your final destination.